NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 In this lesson, we create a web application with Visual Studio and deploy that app to the Azure VM.
 To accomplish this, we use the integrated deploy tools in Visual Studio.

+Remote Debug a Web App on an Azure VM:

+ In this lesson, we use Visual Studio to configure remote debugging on an Azure VM.
+Once configured, we examine the configuration changes made, connect to the IIS process, and remotely debug the application.

+ #VMSS

+ Scale-up a VM: